Ciara Judge

-Ciara Judge is an Irish scientist from Kinsale, County Cork and a public speaker.
+Dr Ciara Judge is an Irish scientist from Kinsale, County Cork and a public speaker.
 She was a finalist of the 42nd BT Young Scientist and Technology Exhibition in 2013 at the age of fifteen with two others: Emer Hickey, Sophie Healy-Thow.
 She also won a First place Award in the European Union Contest for Young Scientists 2013.
 In 2014, she jointly with her 2 friends won the grand prize in Google Science Fair Ciara was also listed as one of the 25 most influential teens in Time for the year 2014 as a result of her innovation.

 The innovation

 At the time of her win, Judge was a second-year student at Kinsale Community School in Kinsale.
 Their project involved a statistical investigation of the effects of Diazotroph bacteria on plant germination.
 They investigated how the bacteria could be used to fight world hunger.
 Their project aims to provide a solution to low crop yields by pairing a nitrogen-fixing bacteria in the soil with cereal crops.
 They found their test crops germinated in half the time and had a drymass yield up to 7 percent greater than usual.